Nepal | India | info | About | Contact

 Stanzin Kungha

 From Kargyak in Zanskar, Stanzin has been working for us since 2016 and wants to become a guide; he has been an able helper so far and has climbed Dzo Jongo a couple of times too.
-He is back on the farm in his home village of Kargyak during these coronavirus times (although came to Leh with a sick family member so I donated more than I initially planned).
+He has returned to his home village of Kargyak to help out with the family farm.

 Stanzin Kungha, 2019